 The HVAC program is for you if you possess the following characteristics:

 Like to work as part of a team and enjoy working on different applications almost every time you are on a call

 Jobs and Salary Expectations

-Average entry level starting pay is $12.00 to $20.00 per hour.
+Average entry level starting pay is $12 to $20 per hour.
 Workers in the field are in high demand.
 Among the many types of jobs available are domestic service and installation, commercial service and installation, installation of walk-in coolers, freezers and ice machines.
-The Department of Labor reports: Job prospects for heating, air-conditioning, and refrigeration mechanics and installers are expected to be excellent, particularly for those who have completed training from an accredited technical school or a formal apprenticeship.
+The Department of Labor reports job prospects for heating, air conditioning and refrigeration mechanics and installers to be excellent, particularly for those who have completed training from an accredited technical school or a formal apprenticeship.
 A growing number of retirements of highly skilled technicians are expected to generate many job openings.
-Many contractors have reported problems finding enough workers to meet the demand for service and installation of HVACR systems.
-For more details visit: http://www.bls.gov/oco/ocos192.htm
+Many contractors have reported problems finding enough employees to meet the demand for service and installation of HVACR systems.
+For more information, visit: www.bls.gov.

 Robert Nirenberg, 531-MCC-2359

 Certificates of Achievement: